Unsupervised Hyperspectral Mixed Noise Removal Via Spatial-Spectral Constrained Deep Image Prior: The Proposed S2DIP

+We introduce an automatic stopping criterion to demonstrate that the proposed S2DIP can be automatically terminated based on its convergence property.
+Specifically, we use the relative error

-and iteration step.
-Here, ${\mathcal O}_k\in{\mathbb R}^{\sl H\times W\times B}$ denotes the $k$-th network output.
-Specifically, we set parameters $r$ and $k_{max}$ as the tolerance of ${\bf RelErr}$ and the maximum number of iteration steps, respectively.
-The iteration will be terminated if: 1) ${\bf RelErr}$ of the $k$-th iteration is lower than $r$, or 2) the iteration number $k$ exceeds $k_{max}$.
-Cooperatively, ${\bf RelErr}$ evaluates the convergent degree of the optimization process while $k_{max}$ guarantees the final stopping of the iteration.
+and iteration step to evaluate the convergence degree.
+Here, $f_{\Theta^{t}}({\mathcal Z})\in{\mathbb R}^{H\times W\times B}$ denotes the $t$-th network output.
+We set two parameters $r$ and $t_{max}$ as the tolerance of ${\bf RelErr}$ and the maximum number of iteration steps, respectively.
+The iteration will be terminated if: 1) ${\bf RelErr}$ of the $t$-th iteration is lower than $r$, or 2) the iteration number $t$ exceeds $t_{max}$.
+Cooperatively, ${\bf RelErr}$ evaluates the convergent degree of the optimization process while $t_{max}$ guarantees the final stopping of the iteration.
+We use S2DIP* to denote the highest peak signal-to-noise ratio (PSNR) value of the proposed method and use S2DIP to denote the proposed method using the automatic stopping criterion.
+If the performance of S2DIP is comparable to that of S2DIP*, it means that S2DIP converges to the point with the highest PSNR value, which alleviates the semi-convergence of DIP.
+It is worth emphasizing that the original DIP could not use such stopping criterion since DIP suffers from semi-convergence.
+Using such stopping criterion for DIP would result in poor performance, as DIP always converges to a noisy HSI.
+For convenience, we report the highest PSNR value of DIP in the experiments.